Lance Reddick: Career

 In 2014, Reddick appeared as Charon in the action-thriller film John Wick, a role he reprised in its three sequels.
 In July 2021, it was confirmed that Reddick would reprise his role in John Wick: Chapter 4.

 He voiced the character Commander Zavala in the 2014, and 2017 video games Destiny and Destiny 2, respectively.

 Also in 2014, he started portraying Chief Irvin Irving in the Amazon Prime series Bosch.
 Comparing his three large roles as police commanders, Reddick said that Daniels, his character from The Wire, is "a cop at heart", while Broyles, his Fringe character, is "a soldier", and Irving "is the quintessential politician".

 Reddick was a spokesman in television commercials for Cree LED Bulbs.

 In 2016, Reddick was cast in the post-apocalyptic horror film The Domestics.
 The film was released on June 28, 2018.
 Reddick later starred in the 2018 horror thriller film Monster Party.
+In 2019, Reddick portrayed the Secret Service director David Gentry in Angel Has Fallen.
 He also voiced the character Sylens in the 2017 video game Horizon Zero Dawn and reprised the role in the sequel Horizon Forbidden West.
 In 2021, Reddick appeared in the film Godzilla vs. Kong.
 In 2022, Reddick portrayed Albert Wesker and his clones Al, Bert, and Alby Wesker in the live-action Resident Evil Netflix series.
 He also provided the voice of Hellboy in the video game Hellboy Web of Wyrd.
 The game was released following his death.

 He appeared posthumously as the Greek god Zeus in the series Percy Jackson and the Olympians, the Disney+ adaptation of the book series of the same name.
 The role of Zeus for the second season was later recast to Courtney B. Vance.